PaulMacSiena/SoldItemsFilter/README.md

 # SoldItemsFilter
 Paul Macfarlane
-A .net program with a function that takes in a list of sold items and filters the sold items in such a way that includes only:
+A c# program with a function that takes in a list of sold items and filters the sold items in such a way that includes only:
 * only profitable items (SalesPrice - Cost >0)
 * that were sold exactly once (Only one instance of the product name and serial number)
 * serial number consists of the capital letters of their name joined with their ID (punctuation and casing ignored)